- Fisherman's Wharf location means plenty of dining and shopping access

 Huge, modern, residential-style units feature full kitchens and high-end amenities

-The Fairmont Heritage's one-, two-, and three-bedroom units are right up there with the best luxury rooms in the city.
-They feel more like apartments -- with full kitchens, dining tables, and fully furnished living rooms featuring gaslit fireplaces -- and so impeccably styled you feel like you're in a model home.
-You may not even want to sit down for fear of mussing up the couch's perfectly fluffed pillows, or touch the magazines, which have been carefully arranged "just so."
-The modern amenities and décor avoid seeming cookie-cutter thanks to the Ghirardelli Square building's beautiful exposed brick walls and hardwood floors, and views of the city or bay provide excellent light and atmosphere.
-There's not much to dislike here.
+The Fairmont Heritage's one-, two-, and three-bedroom units are right up there with some of the best luxury rooms in San Francisco.
+They feel more like apartments -- with full kitchens, dining tables, and fully furnished living rooms featuring gas fireplaces -- and are impeccably styled.
+The modern amenities and decor avoid a cookie-cutter effect thanks to the building's beautiful exposed brick walls and hardwood floors.
+Views of the city or bay provide excellent light and atmosphere -- plus some rooms have private terraces.

-Lots of perks and services make up for minimal facilities.
+Lots of perks and services, but minimal facilities